vsaravind007/personal-blog/blog/content/posts/Apple-Haptic-Trailer-How-It-Works.md

 ![CHHapticEvent Sharpness](/assets/images/haptic-video/haptic-sharpness.png)

+(All 3 images were shamelessly stolen from Apple's documentation!😶‍🌫️)

 Also there are a few other parameters associated with Haptics, however for the sake of brevity we can ignore them for now.
 In case you're interested, you can read more [here](https://developer.apple.com/documentation/corehaptics/chhapticevent/parameterid#topics)

 Now the engineering masterpiece - Core Haptics allows the developer to create a list of haptic events and play them back like an audio/video file!